macro-consortium/pyscope/SECURITY.md

 ## Reporting a Vulnerability

-Please send an email to macro@macroconsortium.org to report a vulnerability.
+Please send an email to macro@macalester.edu to report a vulnerability.